priism-center/shinyquiz/README.md

 There is no built-in method for permanently recording users' answers in shinyquiz.
 By default, the package adheres to R Shiny's session data management.
 This means that user inputs and responses are held temporarily for the duration of the active session.
 Once the session ends – typically when the user closes the browser or the app is stopped – these inputs are not retained.
 If persistent data storage is required, such as for later analysis or record-keeping, users will need to implement their own data persistence logic.
 This might involve capturing the output of `quiz_server()` and saving responses to a database or writing them to a file.

-Learn more with the [Get Started](https://priism-center.github.io/shinyquiz/articles/get_started.html) article.
+Learn more about using shinyquiz with the [Get Started](https://priism-center.github.io/shinyquiz/articles/get_started.html) article.

 <br>